One Anastomosis Gastric Bypass

 • More weight loss than a sleeve gastrectomy (average 35% v 30% of total body weight)

-• More sustained weight loss compare to a sleeve gastrectomy (30% v 25% total body weight loss at 7 years)
+• More sustained weight loss compared to a sleeve gastrectomy (30% v 25% total body weight loss at 7 years)

 • Identical weight loss to a Roux-en-Y gastric bypass